 Lord Wallace of Tankerness: To pick up a point that Baroness Berridge raised about perceptions, does the inquiries unit have a role to play here?
 There is some suggestion that if you have a health matter, the Department of Health and Social Care might be involved in the subject matter of the inquiry but also might be the department that is sponsoring it.
 Can you see that there is a difficulty there, at least from a perception point of view?
 Do you think that an inquiries unit within the Cabinet Office can perhaps act in a way that takes away some of that perception?

 Luke Hughes: I understand the perception.
-In practice, there are very careful safeguards put up to make sure that there is no conflict of interest between the sponsorship role and the response role.
+In practice, there are very careful safeguards put up to ensure that there is no conflict of interest between the sponsorship role and the response role.
 In the Cabinet Office, as I said, we sponsor the Covid-19 inquiry and the Grenfell Tower inquiry.
 The Cabinet Office is a core participant in both and we manage that very carefully, involving ministerial decision-making and official involvement.

 Baroness D’Souza: I want to touch on one or two concerns that have already been raised by colleagues.
 As I understand it, there is a bias, although not necessary exclusively, towards the operational role that you have, which is how to set up.
 However, several of our witnesses and indeed written testimonies have been concerned consistently with the flexibility of inquiries, how to limit the role of legal counsel, how to agree on terms of reference, especially also how to bring in the public in the best possible way.